KarpF1sh/shodan-minecraft-server-finder/README.md

 # shodan-minecraft-server-finder
-A Winforms application for easily finding and importing minecraft servers from Shodan.io
+A Winforms application for easily finding and importing Minecraft servers from Shodan.io

 ## Will require a premium shodan API key!